beingnin/xAudit/README.md

 # How it works?

 xAudit uses Change Data Capture or simply CDC as the back-end replicator implementation.
 This facility is natively available from SQL Server 2016.
 This is the reason why xAudit cannot be used along with any version before 2016.
-Even though we can use CDC for replication purposes, there are many other problems CDC cannot solve on it's own such as a change in the schema of source table.
+Even though we can use CDC for replication purposes, there are many other problems CDC cannot solve on it's own such as a change of schema in source table.
 CDC is not able to automatically handle a data structure change by default.
 But xAudit can. xAudit will track any structural change in data and will recreate CDC instance for that table without losing already replicated data.

 > CDC is just one of the planned implementations of xAudit's replication mechanism.
 In a later point more techniques will be added so that more databases can be supported